thinkb4/a-walk-in-graphql/lessons/day_01/day_01.md

 In case you didn't specify a resolver for a type, GraphQL will fallback to a **Default Resolver** which will:

-1. Returns a property from `parent` with the same field name, or
+1. Returns a property from `obj` with the same field name, or
-2. Calls a function on `parent` with the same field name and passes the query arguments along to that function.
+2. Calls a function on `obj` with the same field name and passes the query arguments along to that function.

 For more detailed descriptions: